 Although you cannot add a separate mask to darken and lighten USM components you can adjust their opacity if you want.
 The strange icons on the right that look like a physics experiment are used to bring the blend mode and opacity adjustments.
 Double click on the one you wish to adjust and leaving the blend mode the way it is, change the opacity of that filter to taste.
 If you wish to mask parts of the sharpening, simply paint on the mask next to Smart Filters keeping in mind that masking will apply to all the smart filters.
 (Yes, there is a way to use smart filters and mask them separately but that’s for another post.)

-In this three-part series I have presented a carefully controlled approach to using one of the backbone filters in Photoshop, the Unsharp Mask.
+In this three-part series, I have presented a carefully controlled approach to using one of the backbone filters in Photoshop, the Unsharp Mask.
 Sharpening an image is a blend of art and science.
-It requires judgement calls on how far to push the sharpening.
+It requires judgment calls on how far to push the sharpening.
 Remember that “sharper” is not always “better.”